lzap/lzap.github.com/content/posts/2022/easy-vm-access-with-routed-libvirt-mode.md

 	  </ip>
 	</network>

+In case you want to create a second network and not modify the default one, do this:

+    virsh net-dumpxml default > routed.xml

+Then delete the `uuid` and `mac` (they will be auto-generated), change name, IP address and range as well as bridge name and change mode to `route`.
+Then:

+    virsh net-define routed.xml
+    virsh net-start YOUR_NAME
+    virsh net-autostart YOUR_NAME

 That's all, libvirt daemon should have restarted the network already.
 It should also automatically enable routing on the system, modify firewall and routes.
 Let's check that:

 	cat /proc/sys/net/ipv4/ip_forward